 Host

-Head of Alternative Investments at Hightower Advisors
+Managing Director, Head of Alternative Investments at Hightower Advisors

 In this episode of declarations., Host Todd S. Rich speaks with Robert Picard, Head of Alternative Investments at Hightower Advisors.
 Robert shares his remarkable journey — from his multicultural upbringing and Swiss military service as a tank commander, to a career spanning derivatives trading, hedge fund selection, and leadership in private markets.
 He offers candid lessons from avoiding the Bernie Madoff fraud, launching alternative platforms at top firms, and why he believes investors should follow the lead of billionaires and endowments by allocating significantly more to private market investments.
 The conversation also touches on Robert’s leadership philosophy (the “six C’s”), his philanthropy in support of autism causes, and his personal passions — from Springsteen concerts at the Jersey Shore to long walks by the ocean.